 Cite this Record

 19th Century Clay Pipes from Jacksonport State Park, Arkansas.
 C. Andrew Buchner, Karla M. Oesch.
-Presented at Society for Historical Archaeology, Albuquerque, NM.
+Presented at Society for Historical Archaeology, New Orleans, Louisiana.
 2018 ( tDAR id: 441685)

 This Resource is Part of the Following Collections